dsulfaro/ActiveRecordLite/README.md

 ### SQL Object
 SQL Object is what will interact with the database. (analogous to `ActiveRecord::Base`).
 Basically, it retrieves data from the database and turns it into a Ruby object for easy manipulation.

-First, I defined `table_name` and `table_name=` methods which are simply stored as instance variables in the class (not ivar of an object of the class).
+First, I defined `table_name` and `table_name=` class methods which are simply stored as instance variables in the class (not ivar of an object of the class).
 Our classes will inherit from this SQLObject class thus, coverting the class name to the correct table name.
 I used the `String#stringify` method from 'active_support/inflector':

 ```ruby
 class User < SQLObject